javisotogis/world_countries_pop/readme.md

 ## Dataset

-The dataset used in this project is the built-in `naturalearth_lowres` dataset from `geopandas`, which provides world country boundaries and estimated population data.
+The dataset used in this project is the built-in `naturalearth_lowres` dataset from `matplotlib`, which provides world country boundaries and estimated population data.
 We calculate the area of each country and then use it to determine population density.

 ## Requirements